adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 };
 ```

-Next, associate a list of types with the test case, which will be
+Next, associate a list of types with the out case, which will be
 repeated for each type in the list:

 ```